Plan a Green Meeting in Boulder

 - Use HOP This convenient and clean city bus runs a loop through all the town’s major areas, stopping every 12 to 15 minutes.
 A 3-hour pass is just $3.
 More about HOP.

-- Rent BCycle Your attendees can get to your reception or breakout session by hopping on one of Boulder’s public bikes, with 45 BCycle stations located all over Boulder.
+- Rent BCycle Your attendees can get to your reception or breakout session by hopping on one of Boulder’s public bikes, with 50 BCycle stations and more than 300 e-bikes located all over Boulder.
 A 24-hour pass is $15.
 Another option is to rent a fleet of electric-assist bikes from Pedego Boulder (or take a fun group e-bike tour!).

 - Scoot Scoot If your conference or meeting happens to be taking place in tech-centric East Boulder, hop on a Lime e-scooter, which can be found in designated zones on or near sidewalks east of 28th Street and in commercial areas.
 Use the Lime app to find available e-scooters.
-Note: E-scooters are geofenced and will shut down if taken outside the program area.
+Note: E-scooters are geofenced and will shut down in "no-go" zones, such as on Pearl Street Mall, trails and cemeteries.
+For more information, read the City of Boulder's FAQ page on e-scooters.

 Boulder's Green Resume